 Applicants must be enrolled with UNIL (bachelor, master of PhD levels) and have sufficient English skills to attend the annual meeting.

-The International Relations Office launches a preliminary application to prepare the official call.
-The deadline for pre-applications is Sunday October 27, 2019.
+The International Relations Office will launch a preliminary application to prepare the official call.
+The deadline for pre-applications will be announced in autumn 2020.

 Applicants will be informed directly by CGIU of the result of their application.